ClearVPN Review 2026: Is It a Clear Choice for a VPN?

 Bottom line: Is ClearVPN any good?

-So while ClearVPN has a few flaws, that doesn't mean we don't recommend it.
+So while ClearVPN has a few drawbacks, that doesn't mean we don't recommend it.
 Although it's not as fast or reliable as NordVPN or Surfshark, ClearVPN is still worth considering, especially since it supports Ukraine by offering a free VPN app to all residents.